Amazon Vendor Chargebacks & Shortages Can Cost Your Business Thousands, Here's What To Do About It

-Shaun Moore, Senior Account Manager at Optimizon, explains how Amazon Vendor Chargebacks and Shortages could be costing your business thousands or millions in lost revenue.
+Shaun Moore, Senior Account Manager at Optimizon, explains how Amazon Vendor Chargebacks and Shortages could be costing your business thousands in lost revenue.
 How to avoid the extra charges, and how Optimizon can help.

 Plug the Chargeback Leak